Astron/Astron/README.md

 * **jjkoletar** manages our Jenkins build system.

 ## License
-The OpenOTP project is currently available under the GPL license.
+The OpenOTP project is currently available under the MIT license.
 The terms of this license are available in the "LICENSE" file of this archive.

 ## Contributing
 We welcome any potential contributers!
 Don't just start coding though; we all talk about what we're doing, what is next, etc. on IRC.